If you’re allergic to ragweed pollen (it’s called “hayfever”), you know how bad the symptoms can be: Runny eyes. Frozen lungs. Throbbing sinuses.

-Hay fever is another name for ragweed allergy.
-And like most other allergies, it’s the result of a big miscommunication between your immune system and reality.
+What causes these unpleasant allergic symptoms?
+Not the ragweed!
+Like other allergies, hayfever is the the result of a big miscommunication between your immune system and reality.

 Your Basic Self-Fulfilling Prophecy

-In general, allergic reactions are triggered by things that aren’t really dangerous.
-Things like peanuts.
+Allergic reactions are often triggered by things that aren’t really dangerous, such as peanuts.
 Pollen.
 Wool.
 Dust mites.

-It comes in when, for some unknown reason, your immune system decides these things are dangerous, and goes into full-out battle mode.
-It sends out armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
+Your body goes into full-out battle mode.
+It deploys armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
 This violent assault on an imagined invader is what actually makes you sick.

 (In William Gibson’s great novel Pattern Recognition, the heroine is allergic to brand logos; but that’s another story!)